dominikschopper/presentation_docker_the_absolute_basics/README.md

 no guarantee that anything i state here is valid|true|useful

-i consider you well behaved, if you mention where you got it from
+i will consider you well behaved, if you mention where you got it from when you use this

 ## famous last words